rapid7/metasploit-framework/documentation/modules/auxiliary/sqli/openemr/openemr_sqli_dump.md

 database (with exception of log and task tables) to be extracted.

-This module saves each table as a \'.csv\' file in your loot directory and has been tested with
+This module saves each table as a `.csv` file in your loot directory and has been tested with
 OpenEMR 5.0.1 (3).